 In the near-IR, he is developing methods for accurately quantifying greenhouse gas emissions from natural and anthropogenic sources and sinks to meet the requirements for local, national, and international mitigation efforts.
 The methods are based on a technology known as differential absorption LIDAR (Light Detection And Ranging), or DIAL, which can provide species specific concentrations of greenhouse gases with range resolution.
 When these measurements are coupled to precise wind velocity measurements, the flux of the greenhouse gases, the important quantity for regulators, can be determined.
 Multiple DIAL systems are currently running in parallel for comparison measurements and validation purposes.
 These include multiple near- and far-field DIAL systems, integrated path differential absorption (IPDA), and a commercial cavity ringdown point sensor.
 The near-field DIAL system provides comparison with point sensor measurements, and the far-field systems are used to extend the range coverage for comparison with the integrated path retrievals.

-Dr. Plusquellic is fellow of the American Physical Society (since 2009).
-Other professional associations include membership in American Chemical Society (since 1992) and American Association for the Advancement of Science (since 2001).
-He has served as co-organizer of "Sub-millimeter and THz Spectroscopy in the Gas and Condensed Phases" at Ohio State University Molecular Spectroscopy Symposium in June, 2008 and has co-authored over 65 technical peer-reviewed papers, delivered over 28 invited talks and holds three U.S. Patents.
+Dr. Plusquellic is fellow of the American Physical Society.
+Other professional associations include membership in American Chemical Society and American Association for the Advancement of Science.
+He received the NIST Bronze Award in 2010.
+He has co-authored over 100 technical peer-reviewed papers, delivered over 50 invited talks and holds five U.S. Patents.